jmjuanes/siimple/README.md

 Follow these steps:

 1. Download and install [Node.js](https://nodejs.org/download/) on your computer.
+2. Clone this repository: `git clone https://github.com/siimple/siimple.git`.
-2. Navigate to the cloned repository folder, and run `npm install` to download all the dependencies listed in `package.json`.
+3. Navigate to the cloned repository folder, and run `npm install` to download all the dependencies listed in `package.json`.

 ### Building siimple